EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 ## From theory to practice

 Having analysed the various options, we explored the implementation of the "best" option in real life.
+That effort eventually resulted in an "it works!" moment and we've now gathered that experience into a demonstration repository for others to explore.

-A demo on how to install the `cvmfs-csi` plugin already configured to mount EESSI and run examples from the [EESSI demos repository](https://github.com/EESSI/eessi-demo) repository can be found in the [eessi-k8s](https://github.com/Crivella/eessi-k8s) GitHub repository.
+The demo on how to install the `cvmfs-csi` plugin already configured to mount EESSI and run examples from the [EESSI demos repository](https://github.com/EESSI/eessi-demo) repository can be found in the [eessi-k8s](https://github.com/Crivella/eessi-k8s) GitHub repository.

 Of course there are many optimisations and further feature explorations that could be done, something that we will look deeper into in the future.